michelmbem/AddyScript/docs/expressions.md

 **Notes**:

-* Only the equal sign (=) is supported for this type of assignment.
-Combined operators are not.
 * Both tuples must have exactly the same number of elements.
 * Neither tuple must be empty.
-* Each element of the left tuple must be a valid reference (such as a variable, a list item, or an object property).
+* Each element of the left tuple must be a valid reference (such as a variable, a list item, an object property, or another tuple).
-* The right tuple can contain elements of type **list** or **set** preceded by the spread operator (..).
-In this case, the contents of the collection replace the collection itself in the tuple.
+* The right tuple can contain elements of type **tuple**, **list** or **set** preceded by the spread operator (..).
+In this case, the contents of the collection replace the collection itself in the parent tuple.
 This is very convenient for assigning values ​​to several variables at once from elements of a collection.

     Example: